nuxeo-sandbox/nuxeo-s3-utils/README.md

 * `bucket`: Required.
 The bucket to use for this S3 account.
 * `tempSignedUrlDuration`: Optional.
   * The duration, in seconds, of a temporary signed URL.
-  * If not passed or negative, a default value of 1200 (2 minutes) applies
+  * If not passed or negative, a default value of 1200 seconds (20 minutes) applies
 * `useCacheForExistsKey`: Optional.
   * pass `true` or `false`.
 Tell the plugin to use a cache when checking the existence of a key in the S3 bucket, to avoid calling S3 too often.
   * Default value is `false`
 * `minimumUploadPartSize` and `multipartUploadThreshold`
   * **These values must be set and cannot be empty**, or the start of Nuxeo will fail with a conversion error.
-  * The plugin uses Amazon S3 TransferManager to optimize uploads and perform a multipart upload when needed
+  * The plugin uses the AWS SDK v2 `S3TransferManager` (backed by the CRT async client) to optimize uploads and perform a multipart upload when needed
-  * Set these values to `0` to use the default values (As in current AWS SDK, 5MB for `minimumUploadPartSize` and 16MB for `multipartUploadThreshold`)
+  * Set these values to `0` to use the default values (5MB for `minimumUploadPartSize`, 16MB for `multipartUploadThreshold`).
+Since the SDK v2 CRT client rejects `0`, the plugin substitutes these defaults itself.
   * `minimumUploadPartSize`: AWS SDK JavaDoc: "Sets the minimum part size for upload parts.
 Decreasing the minimum part size will cause multipart uploads to be split into a larger number of smaller parts.
 Setting this value too low can have a negative effect on transfer speeds since it will cause extra latency and network communication for each part."
   * `multipartUploadThreshold `: AWS SDK JavaDoc: "Sets the size threshold, in bytes, for when to use multipart uploads.
 Uploads over this size will automatically use a multipart upload strategy, while uploads smaller than this threshold will use a single connection to upload the whole object."
   * The default values suit most of cases, but if you network allows for different settings and better performance, you can change the values.